systemjs/systemjs/docs/api.md

   }
 </script>
 <script>
-  // Using the 'app:' turns in the id into a URL instead of a bare specifier System.set('app:@angular/core', window.angularCore);
+  // Using the 'app:' prefix makes the string a URL instead of a bare specifier System.set('app:@angular/core', window.angularCore);
   System.import('@angular/core');
 </script>